(1)A real estate license expires on the date shown

 of this chapter [

 the Act; and

-(D)except as provided for in subsection (g) of this
+(D)except as provided for in subsections [

-section, satisfy the continuing education requirements applicable
+the continuing education requirements applicable to that license.

 (3)The Commission may request additional information